 How to get the best photos: Reception

-If you or your bridal party are planning any fun entrances, make sure you let your photographer know where the best place to stand is.
-Also, make sure everyone in the bridal party is on the same page about where to “perform” their entrance at.
+If you or your wedding party are planning any fun entrances, make sure you let your photographer know where the best place to stand is.
+Also, make sure everyone in the wedding party is on the same page about where to “perform” their entrance at.

-I always recommend that vendors are served dinner promptly after the bridal party so that they can get back to work quickly.
+I always recommend that vendors are served dinner promptly after the wedding party so that they can get back to work quickly.
 This is especially important for photographers because often the speeches or dances will begin while everyone is finishing dinner.
 Serving your photographer first will make sure they are prepared when the action picks up again!
 If this isn’t an option, consider doing some of those formalities as soon as you walk in so the photographer is already prepared.
 If your vendors are seated somewhere away from guests, make sure someone lets the photographers know when the action is picking back up.

 When to consider a second photographer